 - the ring box is in your left hand; and

-- you open the box with the right hand.
+- you open the box with your right hand.

-When it comes to proposals that warm the heart, it really doesn’t matter which knee touches the ground.
+When it comes to elegant engagement photos that warm the heart, it really doesn’t matter which knee touches the ground.

 Follow these simple steps for the most picture-perfect, jaw-dropping marriage proposal ever:

-- discretely—without giving away the surprise—get her to create an easy updo or pull her hair back into a ponytail or a bun so we see her reaction when she bends over to accept the ring;
+- discretely get her to create an easy updo or pull her hair back into a ponytail or bun, so we capture her reaction when she bends over to accept the engagement ring;

 - remove your phone, wallet, and any other bulky items from your pant pockets;

-- position yourself parallel to your desired backdrop and to your photographer;
+- position yourself parallel to your desired backdrop and your Paris photographer;

-- check your surroundings for distracting people and objects (e.g., trashcans, your own backpack, cars, etc.) before you kneel down;
+- check your surroundings for distracting people and objects (e.g., trashcans, your backpack, cars, etc.) before you kneel;

-- touch the tip of your rear foot to the ground;
+- touch the tip of your rear (left) foot to the ground;

-- maintain harmonious spacing between the heel of your front foot and the knee of your rear leg;
+- maintain harmonious spacing between the heel of your front (right) foot and the knee of your rear (left) leg;

 - present the open ring box (facing her) with two hands as you would with anything precious;